TuanLe2411/Telink_mesh_sdk_VSC/project/mesh_node_dim/readme.md

-Project mesh_node_light is source  code of a light in smart light system
+Project mesh_node_dim is source  code of a dimmer in smart light system